towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-20-what-sets-lakehouses-apart-from-one-another.markdown

 ##### Disadvantages of CoW

 - Write cost and write latency are higher.
 - Higher write amplification in tandem with higher write latency - Write amplification is very high because it rewrites the whole dataset or partition.
-Increased write amplification brings higher lantency.
+Increased write amplification brings higher latency.

 ### Merge-on-Read (MoR)